oxyplugins/oxyextras/readme.txt

 * [Slide Menu] - Sub menu toggles now functional inside the builder.
 * [General] - Fixed issue with components as reusable templates where styles weren't added inside the builder.
 * [General] - In-builder performance, no JS from active components loaded inside the builder unless added on that specific page.
-* [Pro Media Player] - Fixed issue with audio playback not starting correctly in Safari
+* [Pro Media Player] - Fixed issue with audio playback not starting correctly in Safari.
 * [Mega Menu] - Fixed issue with long menu text preventing the click to toggle the containers on mobile.

-= 1.2.5 ( December 01, 2020 ) =
 * [Mega Menu] -  New component for adding mega menu style dropdowns in header builder.
 * [General] - Slight JS adjustments to ensure full support for jQuery 3.5.1.
 * [Fluent Form] - Added separate style controls for GDPR.